White dwarf eccentricity fluctuation and dissipation by AGB convection: Acknowledgements

 \section{Acknowledgements}

 We thank N\'uria Navarro for valuable guidance in using the Hebrew University's computer cluster and for sharing her input files.
-We thank Re'em Sari for illuminating discussions.
+We thank Re'em Sari, Nicholas Stone, and Natsuko Yamaguchi for illuminating discussions, and we are grateful to the reviewer for insightful comments which improved the paper.
 We acknowledge support from the Israel Ministry of Innovation, Science, and Technology (grant No. 1001572596), and from the United States -- Israel Binational Science Foundation (BSF; grant No. 2022175).